3 kids with recycling images on their t shirts

 How can I tell if a toy is recyclable?

 Determining whether a toy is recyclable depends on its materials.
 Most plastic toys are marked with a recycling symbol and a number indicating the type of plastic.
 You can check your local recycling guidelines to see if that type of plastic is accepted.
-For toys made of other materials like wood or metal, consult with your recycling center or look for specialized recycling programs that handle these materials.
+For toys made of other materials like wood or metal, consult with your recycling center or look for specialised recycling programs that handle these materials.

 What should I do with toys that are not recyclable?